- Focus and Scope

 The authors shall retain the copyright of their work but allow the Publisher to publish, copy, distribute, and convey the work.

-All articles published by the Imaging and Radiation Research are licensed under the Creative Commons International Licenses.
-Without any explicit request from the corresponding author during submission stage, a paper will be published under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) by default.
-The authors who would like to publish their work under a more accommodating license, i.e. Creative Commons Attribution 4.0 International License (CC BY 4.0), they should express explicit request during submission stage.
+All articles published by Imaging and Radiation Research are licensed under the Creative Commons International Licenses.
+Without any explicit request from the corresponding author during submission stage, a paper will be published under the Creative Commons Attribution 4.0 International License (CC BY 4.0) by default (starting from Vol. 7, No. 1).
+The authors who would like to publish their work under a non-commercial license, i.e. Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), they should express explicit request during submission stage.
 Please include statement below in the Comments for the Editor column on the submission page:

 Advertising Policy